AFx3/arduino_fft_spectrum_visualizer/README.md

 ### 3. Install Required Packages

-With the virtual environment activated, install the necessary packages using `pip`:
+With the virtual environment activated, install the necessary packages using `pip3`:

 ```bash
 pip3 install -r requirements.txt